Who are the Institutional Holders in Caladrius Biosciences Inc. (CLBS)?

 Caladrius Biosciences Inc. (CLBS): Who are the competitors?

-The company’s main competitors (and peers) include Vericel Corporation (VCEL) that is trading 629.82% up over the past 12 months.
-Athersys Inc. (ATHX) is 1.08% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Vericel Corporation (VCEL) that is trading 566.49% up over the past 12 months.
+Athersys Inc. (ATHX) is -13.68% down on the 1-year trading charts.
 Short interest in the company’s stock has fallen -521.79% from the last report on Jan 28, 2021 to stand at a total of 2.93 million short shares sold with a short interest ratio of 0.06.